kazuo/twinwork-notes/README.md

 This script will automate most of the post-installation install and configuration to set up your FreeBSD environment found at ~~http://notes.twinwork.net/freebsd/~~.

-The original NOTES website is no longer available.
-It was also extremely out of date.
-As a matter of fact, this script is mostly out of date as well, however from time to time I do need a FreeBSD server up and running and I still go back to my original NOTES from the early 2000s to bring it up.
-Since the original site is gone, the script still remains to quickly get the post-install of FreeBSD up and running.
-The other pages such as Apache, MySQL, PHP, and qmail are largely outdated and won't be ported over in its current form.

-This is the abbreviated version of FreeBSD NOTES and assumes the following:
+The original NOTES website is no longer available as it was completely out of date.
+This script was designed to setup a few customizations from a fresh FreeBSD install.
+It assumes the following:
 1. Completed the initial install for FreeBSD
+2. ZFS is enabled and uses `zroot` where FreeBSD is installed
 3. Network is configured

 Login locally as `root` and download the following